17 May 2026

 • .PAK mods (just a .pak file you drop into a folder).

-• UE4SS mods (Lua/script/logic mods that need the UE4SS loader).
+• RE-UE4SS mods (Lua/script/logic mods that need the UE4SS loader).

-LOW.MS supports .PAK mods, and LOW.MS also offers one-click install of UE4SS (Stable or Experimental) for modded Palworld servers.
+LOW.MS supports .PAK mods, and LOW.MS also offers one-click install of RE-UE4SS (Stable or Experimental) for modded Palworld servers.

 Quick check: what type of mod did you download?